Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

-In the end, Zhao was told about how his adoptive mother Dou had framed up and murdered his birth mother and her entire clan; but he didn't demote or punish the Empress Dowager Dou.
+In the end, Liu Zhao was told about how his adoptive mother Dou framed up and murdered his birth mother and her entire clan; but he didn't demote or punish the Empress Dowager Dou.

 An Excellent Teenager Emperor Liu Zhao